-As demonstrated by the 40 states that have legalized suppressor use for hunting, suppressors are also useful for hunting where it is not practical to wear ear plugs all day to maintain awareness of their surroundings.
-Using a suppressor will suppress the gunfire enough to protect a hunter's hearing, allowing the hunter to effectively track their prey and take a shot without having to first apply hearing protection, because it is already installed on their firearm.
-Also, as the silencer reduces recoil and muzzle rise, one is able to get into position for a follow-up shot more quickly because there is less muzzle movement and the cross hairs stay closer to the target.
+As demonstrated by the 41 states that have legalized suppressor use for hunting, suppressors are also useful for hunting where it is not practical to wear ear plugs all day to maintain awareness of their surroundings.
+Using a suppressor will suppress the gunfire enough to protect a hunter's hearing, allowing the hunter to effectively track their prey and take a shot without having to first apply hearing protection because it is already installed on their firearm.
+A recent study by NSSF highlighted the growing popularity of suppressor in hunting.
+It was found that hunting was the second most primary reason for purchasing a silencer, surpassed only be recreational shooting.
+Also, as the silencer reduces recoil and muzzle rise, one is able to get into position for a follow-up shot more quickly because there is less muzzle movement, and the cross hairs stay closer to the target.
+Adding to the importance of suppressors, the American Academy of Otolaryngology-Head and Neck surgery "endorsed the use of firearm suppressor as an effective method of reducing the risk of hearing loss, especially when used in conjunction with conventional hearing protective measures". "